×

 Overview of Accommodation Plans

-The following four contents will be offered on a vast site of approximately 38,000㎡ surrounded by nature.
-Under the theme of “agriculture, food, and housing,” the accommodation will provide guests with opportunities to experience the richness of a life with agriculture and the symbiosis between nature and people, and foster a sense of value in terms of how to live, consume, and choose goods in consideration of the environment and health.
+The following three contents will be offered on a vast site of approximately 38,000㎡ surrounded by nature.
+Under the theme of “agriculture, cuisine, and housing,” the accommodation will provide guests with opportunities to experience the richness of a life with agriculture and the symbiosis between nature and people, and foster a sense of value in terms of how to live, consume, and choose goods in consideration of the environment and health.

-Accommodation: “Farm Resort San San Villa” (scheduled to open on August 1, 2025)
+Accommodation: “Farming Resort San San Villa”

 The facility uses natural materials for construction, interior materials, and amenities as much as possible, and is designed to be environmentally friendly and healthy for both people and the environment.
 Staying guests can experience a living space that is one with nature.
 In addition, an area is available for guests to experience agriculture exclusively.